All Episodes

 Why would they do that?

-Which essentially leaves the American public and co and Congress in the dark about the Russian nuclear corruption on U.S. soil during a period when the Obama administration made two major decisions benefiting Vladimir Putin's commercial nuclear ambitions.
+Which essentially leaves the American public and Congress in the dark about the Russian nuclear corruption on U.S. soil during a period when the Obama administration made two major decisions benefiting Vladimir Putin's commercial nuclear ambitions.

 We will blow this wide open.